-Generally, it is a good idea for one thought leader to use various types of thought leadership, and to choose their platform strategically.
+Generally, a thought leader should use various types of thought leadership and strategically choose their platform.

 |Blogposts||By posting thought leadership content to one’s own blog regularly, a thought leader can build a strong repertoire and get their message out to their followers|

 |Guest posts||Writing and publishing an article on someone else’s website or blog.
 This is a great way to connect with new readers and get your message to an audience outside of your usual followers|